-In this work we present a comprehensive solution of the 1d Holstein model: (i) We solve the DMFT equations for the spectral function in all parameter regimes.
-At zero temperature we find a remarkable agreement of the DMFT ground state energy and effective mass with the available results from the literature in one, two and three dimensions. (ii) For intermediate electron-phonon coupling we obtain numerically exact spectral functions using the recently developed momentum-space HEOM approach \cite{Jankovic_preprint}, which has been shown to be numerically stable both at finite and at zero temperature.
-We find a very good agreement with DMFT results and therefore demonstrate that the DMFT is rather accurate at intermediate coupling, in sharp contrast to current belief in the literature. (iii) We crosscheck the results with our QMC calculations in imaginary time.
-Overall, we demonstrate that the DMFT emerges as a unique method that gives close to exact spectral functions in the whole parameter space of the Holstein model both at zero and at finite temperature.
+In this Letter, we present a comprehensive solution of the 1D Holstein model: (i) We solve the DMFT equations in all parameter regimes.
+At zero temperature we find a remarkable agreement of the DMFT ground state energy and effective mass with the available results from the literature in one, two, and three dimensions. (ii) For intermediate electron-phonon coupling, we obtain numerically exact spectral functions using the recently developed momentum-space HEOM approach \cite{2022_Jankovic}.
+For strong coupling we calculate the spectral functions using exact diagonalization (ED).
+We find a very good agreement with DMFT results and therefore demonstrate that the DMFT is rather accurate, in sharp contrast to current belief in the literature. (iii) We crosscheck the results with our QMC calculations in imaginary time.
+Overall, we demonstrate that the DMFT emerges as a unique method that gives close to exact spectral functions in the whole parameter space of the Holstein model, both at zero and at finite temperature.

-\emph{Model and Methods.} We study the 1d Holstein model given by the Hamiltonian
+\emph{Model and methods.---} We study the 1D Holstein model given by the Hamiltonian

-Here $c_i^\dagger$($a_i^\dagger$) are the electron (phonon) creation operators, $n_i = c_i^\dagger c_i$ is the electron occupation number operator at the lattice site $i$, and $t_0$ is the hopping parameter.
-We consider dispersionless optical phonons of frequency $\omega_0$ and $g$ denotes the electron-phonon coupling parameter.
-We will express the energy in units of $t_0$ and set $t_0$, $\hbar$, $k_B$ and lattice constant $a$ equal to 1.
-We assume that the system is weakly doped and hence we consider the dynamics of a single electron in the band.
+Here, $c_i^\dagger$($a_i^\dagger$) are the electron (phonon) creation operators, $t_0$ is the hopping parameter and, $n_i = c_i^\dagger c_i$.
+We consider dispersionless optical phonons of frequency $\omega_0$, and $g$ denotes the electron-phonon coupling parameter. $t_0$, $\hbar$, $k_B$, and lattice constant are set to $1$.
+We consider the dynamics of a single electron in the band.
 It is common to define several dimensionless parameters: adiabatic parameter $\gamma = \omega_0 / 2t_0$, electron-phonon coupling $\lambda = g^2/2t_0 \omega_0$, and $\alpha = g /\omega_0$.
 These parameters correspond to different physical regimes of the Holstein model shown schematically in Fig.~\ref{fig:scheme}(a).